 The Synagogue of Conegliano Veneto

 The outstanding highlight of the museum is the synagogue, which is now used by Italian Jews in Jerusalem: it was originally the synagogue of Conegliano Veneto, a village located60 km north of Venice.

 Jews lived in Conegliano Veneto from the sixteenth century and prayed in a synagogue in front of a beautiful Holy Ark with fine golden carved wooden decorations.
 In a carved panel on the lower part of the Ark is a dedication to Rabbi Nathan Ottolengo (d.
 1615), who was the head of the Talmudic School of Conegliano Veneto.
-The Ark and other items of furniture were transported to a “new” synagogue the community erected in 1701.
+The Ark and other furniture items were transported to a "new" synagogue the community erected in 1701.
 To this period belong the golden Rococo wings and the elaborate golden carvings on top of the Ark.

-The “new” synagogue served the small community as a cultural and spiritual centre for religious studies and family celebrations.
+The "new" synagogue served the small community as a cultural and spiritual center for religious studies and family celebrations.
 It remained in sporadic use until the First World War.
 The last service was held on Yom Kippur in 1918 by Jewish soldiers of the Austro-Hungarian army and their chaplain, Rabbi Harry Deutsch.

 After the Second World War, steps were taken by Italian Jews in Israel to transfer the Conegliano Synagogue and its contents to Jerusalem.
 In 1951, the synagogue interior was reconstructed, and opened its doors to serve the Italian Community, later becoming an integral part of the museum.

-In the original setting in Conegliano, the bimah was located at one of the short sides, while the Torah Ark stood at the opposite wall, according to a "bipolar" design, typical of synagogue architecture in many regions of Italy.
-Now in Jerusalem it stands almost in the middle of the hall, because of the structure of the original building, which has a central entrance door and not two lateral entrances as it was in the in situ building.
+In the original setting in Conegliano, the bimah was located on one of the short sides, while the Torah Ark stood at the opposite wall, according to a "bipolar" design, typical of synagogue architecture in many regions of Italy.
+Now in Jerusalem, it stands almost in the middle of the hall because of the structure of the original building, which has a central entrance door and not two lateral entrances as it was in the in situ building.

 Only in 1989, the original layout of the synagogue was restored by the building of the women's gallery and its latticework screens (four originals and others reconstructed) which swing open to allow the women a view of the men's section below.